 Each service during worship you repent that you are sad during the worship because you long to share your gift too.
 You ask Father to search your heart for any signs of anger towards leadership.
 You pray for your gift to come forth as your belly leaps with life, but like a baby crowning that never comes forth, you go home feeling empty and yet full of LIFE just waiting to burst forth.
 After a long season of waiting, your baby suffocates in the womb.
 Does this sound harsh?
 It’s happening in the Body.

 Perhaps your gift is Apostolic, and you can see and envision how something should be set up, but when you present it to leadership, they find you to be usurping or trying to take over.
-You have a vision and an outline of how to start up a youth program, but no one takes you seriously.
+You have a vision and an outline of how to start up a youth program, a ministry to visit children with cancer, a ministry to feed those in need, but no one takes you seriously.
 Yes, things must be done in order but what if those in authority are missing some puzzle pieces?

 I know most people think we have left the ‘church’ system, but we haven’t.
-A nicolatian spirit of fear is still ruling it.
-For more on this structure pick up a copy of Doctrines of Demons Part II.
-HERE.
+To understand the role of leadership and the warning signs of bad leadership, click HERE.

 Can we find good in the gifts of one another?
-I see more and more people warning of “watchmen” “Prophets” dream groups, etc. Well, I have a dream group and its foundation is built on Torah.
-I am honored by the ministry the Father has given me even with the mockers.
+I see more and more people warning of “watchmen” “Prophets” dream groups, etc. See if its foundation is built on Torah.

 Where are the schools for that in this movement?
-They had schools for the prophets in the Book of Acts and more.
-I have clearly shown in this series that prophets and apostles were operating in the congregations together with the teachers/shepherds in the newer portion of our Bible’s, and we know this because their TITLES were named!
+They had schools for the prophets in the Book of Acts.
+I have clearly shown in this series that prophets and apostles and Elders were operating in the congregations together with the teachers/shepherds in the newer portion of our Bible’s, and we know this because their TITLES were named.
 Many would say, “Hush, Hush, Tekoa, you know titles are pompous” (sarcasm).